awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.md

 SET apg_plan_mgmt.use_plan_baselines =     true;   -- turn on plan usage
 ```

 You can either execute SELECT, INSERT, UPDATE, or DELETE statements, or you can include the EXPLAIN statement as shown above\.
 Use EXPLAIN to capture a plan without the overhead or potential side\-effects of executing the statement\.
 For more about manual capture, see [Manually capturing plans for specific SQL statements](AuroraPostgreSQL.Optimize.CapturePlans.md#AuroraPostgreSQL.Optimize.CapturePlans.Manual)\.
-Note that query plan management does't save the plans for statements that refer to system tables such as `pg_class`\.
+Note that query plan management doesn't save the plans for statements that refer to system tables such as `pg_class`\.

 ### Viewing captured plans<a name="AuroraPostgreSQL.Optimize.Start.View"></a>